SirPepe/ornament/Readme.md

 ### Rendering shadow DOM

-Schleifchen does not concern itself with rendering Shadow DOM, but you can combine Schleifchen with suitable libraries such as [uhtml](https://github.com/WebReflection/uhtml):
+Schleifchen does not directly concern itself with rendering Shadow DOM, but you can combine Schleifchen with suitable libraries such as [uhtml](https://github.com/WebReflection/uhtml):

 ```javascript